seanbehan/holiday/README.md

 Holiday.country = "US"
 ```

+## YAML

-The YAML format is as follows
+The YAML format for Holiday is as follows

 ```yaml
 holiday: